Frequently Asked Questions

-- There is no more version conflicts between the firmware and operating system.
+- There are no more version conflicts between the firmware and operating system.

 FarmBot can be configured to start an SSH server to aid in debugging and development.
 During configuration of Network, select